Oshoala steps up chase for fourth African Women's Player of the Year award with Barcelona goal | Goal.com

 The hosts started brightly as the Super Falcons star opened the scoring just 17 minutes into the contest off a brilliant pass from Marta Torrejon at Estadi Johan Cruyff.

-Luiz Cortes' team squandered their first-half lead as Aleksandra Zaremba assisted Cristina Martín-Prieto to level matters 16 minutes after the restart.
+Luiz Cortes' team squandered their first-half lead as Aleksandra Zaremba assisted Cristina Martín-Prieto to level matters for the visitors 16 minutes after the restart.

 In the final 15 minutes of the match, Caroline Hansen recovered the lead for the hosts in the 78th minute before Alexia Putellas fired home the third seven minutes from full-time to seal the victory.